pfheatwole/thesis/source/canopy_aerodynamics.rst

    Pseudo-inviscid lift coefficient vs drag coefficient.

-[[Demonstrates how well the NLLT lift matches XLFR5's "Tilted Geometry" method over the lower rnage of alpha.
+[[Demonstrates how well the NLLT lift matches XLFR5's "Tilted Geometry" method over the lower range of alpha.
 Once alpha approaches stall, the NLLT diverges since it's not a true inviscid method; it's using the viscous lift coefficients to determine the circulation distribution.]]